Getting started with Android

 Exploring Android Development

-Before getting started with Android let us have a look at what Android exactly is, and what is its history
+Before starting with Android, let us have a look at what Android exactly is, and what is its history

 What is Android?

-Android is a mobile operating system that is based on Modified versions of Linux Kernel and some other open-source software.
-It is mainly designed for Touch-Screen devices such as Mobiles and Tablets.
+Android is a mobile operating system based on Modified versions of Linux Kernel and some other open-source software.
+It is mainly designed for Touch-Screen devices like Mobiles and Tablets.
 We can develop apps in Android so they run in the Android Operating System.
-It is the best selling OS worldwide ever since 2011.
-Google is the commercial marketer and main contributor to Android.
+Android is the operating system inside 2.5 billion active devices.
+From 5G phones to stunning tablets, Android powers them all.
 Its first version was released by Google in 2007.
 And the latest hype about Android is its upcoming Android 11.0 that will be releasing in the mid of 2020.

 Interesting Facts about Android